ANSONJOEL11/CovidTracker/README.md

 # Features

-Track the no of covid cases in each country
+Track the no of covid cases in each country.
-API call
+API call.
-Navigation Controller
+Navigation Controller.
-Firebase Auth
+Firebase Auth.
-JSON decoding
+JSON decoding.
-Search different countries
+Search different countries.

 # What did you learn from this project?